focus0941/GoP/README.md

 • Fixed bug with unmanifold meshes<br />

 # Currently being developed:
-• Replace Marching-Cubes-Algorithm with Dual-Contuouring or Surface-Nets
+• Replace Marching-Cubes-Algorithm with Dual-Contuouring or Surface-Nets<br />
-• Shadow Mapping
+• Shadow Mapping<br />
-• Chunk-Loading System
+• Chunk-Loading System<br />
 • Change the structure of "Chunk" from 1d-array to octree for easy and efficient LOD<br />

 # Futher plans: